 Master of Science in Biological Sciences

-The masters of science (M.S.) in biological sciences is a research-centered degree program that includes an intensive curriculum of core and elected courses.
+The Master of Science (M.S.) in Biological Sciences is a research-centered degree program that includes an intensive curriculum of core and elected courses.
 During the first year, students are trained through formal coursework relevant to their chosen areas of interest.
 Two laboratory rotations during the first semester culminate in the selection of a host lab and completion of a thesis project.

 - Thesis Outline and Record of Approval Form

 Gradually the emphasis as measured by time and effort shifts from formal class work to active laboratory research.
 By the end of the second semester or during the first summer, master's students will have defined a research project.
 To recognize this transition and to provide early research mentorship, the following procedures will be followed:

 - M.S. biological sciences students will form their committee by the end of the first summer.
 The committee will minimally be composed of the graduate mentor and two graduate faculty from the department.

 - The M.S. student will hold committee meetings beginning in the first summer or before, and then minimally on an annual basis.

 - The graduate mentor will write an annual report, similar to the present Ph.D. student annual report, and submit the report to the department (through the graduate officer) by the end of the first summer, and then annually after.

 - The M.S. student will submit a plan of work after completing 12 credits.
 The plan of work will include courses already completed and those that are proposed to be taken.
 The choice of the courses must follow departmental requirements and must be selected in consultation with the advisor.
 The form must be approved by the departmental graduate officer.